openpublishoperation/devops-learn-pr/docs/index.md

                         </div>
                         <div class="cardText">
                             <h3>Learn Agile</h3>
                             <p>Agile is a term used to describe approaches to software development emphasizing incremental delivery, team collaboration, continual planning, and continual learning.
-Agile practices are techniques applied during phases of the software development lifecycle.</p>
-                            <p>These hosted <a href="https://docs.microsoft.com/en-us/vsts/index?view=vsts#pivot=services&panel=agile">Agile tools</a> are available to you for free. </p>
+Agile practices are techniques applied during phases of the software development lifecycle.<br /><br />These hosted <a href="https://docs.microsoft.com/en-us/vsts/index?view=vsts#pivot=services&panel=agile">Agile tools</a> are available to you for free. </p>
                         </div>
                     </div>
                 </div>